Indu Sarkar

-Indu Sarkar is a 2017 Indian period political thriller film, co-written, co-produced and directed by Madhur Bhandarkar.
-The story screenplay of the movie is written by Anil Pandey and Madhur Bhandarkar and the dialogues are penned by Sanjay Chhel.
-Indu Sarkar is produced under the banner of Bhandarkar Entertainment and Mega Bollywood Private Limited.
-The film is set in the period of the emergency in India, i.e. the 19-month-long period from 1975 to 1977 when there was a state of emergency across the country.

-The film stars Kirti Kulhari, Neil Nitin Mukesh, Anupam Kher, Tota Roy Chowdhury, Nitanshi Goel and Supriya Vinod.
-The music is composed by Anu Malik and Bappi Lahiri.
-The film was released on 28 July 2017 with few cuts.
+Indu Sarkar is a 2017 Indian Hindi-language period political thriller film, co-written, co-produced and directed by Madhur Bhandarkar.
+The film is set in the emergency period in India, i.e. the 19-month-long period from 1975 to 1977, when there was a state of emergency across the country.
+It stars Kirti Kulhari, Neil Nitin Mukesh, Anupam Kher, Tota Roy Chowdhury, Supriya Vinod, Rashmi Jha, Sheeba Chaddha, and Manav Vij.
+The film's music is composed by Anu Malik and Bappi Lahiri.
+The film was released on 28 July 2017.

-Plot
+Synopsis

-During the Emergency, Indu's husband, a government employee, plans to use the situation to his advantage and move ahead in his career.
+During the emergency, Indu's husband, a government employee, plans to use the situation to his advantage and move ahead in his career.
 However, Indu's sense of morality sets her on a different path.